FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Black O-O-O=The option of whether black can still castle on the queenside.
 Appears as a setting on board editor page (http://lichess.org/editor).

-Simultaneous Exhibitions=Clicking this takes you to a page all about simuls on Lichess, where you can see open, running and finished simuls, as well as create your own.
+Simultaneous exhibitions=Clicking this takes you to a page all about simuls on Lichess, where you can see open, running and finished simuls, as well as create your own.
 Appears as one of the links at the top of the navigation bar and on menu page.
 Links to http://lichess.org/simul

 Host=The person who created the simul.
 Appears as a column heading on http://lichess.org/simul